Internet-Draft | Composite ML-DSA | December 2024 |

 Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."¶

-This Internet-Draft will expire on 6 May 2025.¶
+This Internet-Draft will expire on 21 June 2025.¶

 Copyright (c) 2024 IETF Trust and the persons identified as the document authors.
 All rights reserved.¶